 There are different ways to deliver radiation treatment.
-With external beam radiation therapy, treatment is delivered from a machine outside the body.
+With external-beam radiation therapy, treatment is delivered from a machine outside the body.
 With internal radiation (brachytherapy), sealed sources of radioactivity are placed near or within the tumor.
-Less commonly, radiation treatment can also be administered using liquid materials by mouth or infusion through a vein (systemic radiation).
+Less commonly, radiation treatment can also be given using liquid materials in capsules by mouth or infusion through a vein (systemic radiation).

-Although it has been a widely used treatment for decades, confusion and misunderstandings about the safety of radiation treatment persist.
-We asked Memorial Sloan Kettering Radiation Safety Officer Jean St. Germain to tell us about the concerns she hears most frequently from patients and their families — and what answers and reassurance she provides.
+Although radiation treatment has been widely used for decades, there still is confusion and misunderstandings about its safety.
+We asked MSK clinical physicist Lawrence Dauer and medical physicist Matthew Williamson to tell us about the concerns they hear most frequently from patients and their families — and the answers and reassurance they provide.

-Does receiving external-beam radiation make a person radioactive or able to expose others to radiation?
+Will receiving external-beam radiation make me radioactive or able to expose others to radiation?

 How can I be sure that the external-beam radiation machine isn’t damaging normal, healthy tissue in my body?

-We have carefully developed methods for calibrating radiation beams and ensuring that they reach the areas they are intended to target.
-Even when normal tissues near the area undergoing radiation receive small amounts of radiation, it is rare for long-term damage to occur.
-Our doctors also know how much radiation healthy tissue can receive without causing irreversible damage.
-We often use special masks, molds, or casts of body parts to keep you absolutely still during treatment, so that we can aim the radiation beams precisely to the area we want to treat.Back to top
+We have carefully developed methods for calibrating radiation beams to ensure they reach the areas they are intended to target.
+Even when nearby normal tissues receive small amounts of radiation, it is rare for long-term damage to occur.
+Our doctors and physicists also know how much radiation healthy tissue can receive without causing significant damage.
+They use this information to develop a patient-specific treatment.
+We often use special masks, molds, or casts of body parts to keep you completely still during treatment so that we can aim the radiation beams precisely to the area that needs to be treated.

 Is there any risk that internal radiation implants (brachytherapy) will leak or break free from where they are placed and move around my body?

-With brachytherapy, we use a needle or a catheter to insert radioactive material contained within an impenetrable sealed source such as a seed, pellet, wire, or capsule.
-As the radioactive isotopes inside the implant decay naturally over time, they emit radiation and damage nearby cancer cells.
-This radioactivity travels only a certain distance beyond the implant, and eventually deteriorates to the point that the implant no longer gives off any radiation.
-The implants are specially tested and sealed to ensure that radioactive material doesn’t leak, and we place them in such a way that it’s highly unlikely they will move.
-Also, in the case of brachytherapy for genitourinary cancers, while there is no risk that the implants will come out with semen, we do give patients a strainer to use for 24 to 48 hours after the procedure when urinating, in the rare case that a seed becomes dislodged.Back to top
+With brachytherapy, we use a needle or a catheter to insert radioactive material contained within a sealed source such as a seed, pellet, wire, or capsule.
+As the radioactive material inside the implants decays naturally over time, it emits radiation that deposits energy to treat nearby cancer cells.
+This radioactivity travels only a certain distance beyond the implant.
+Within a few weeks or months, the implant no longer gives off any radiation.
+The implants are specially tested and sealed to ensure that the encapsulated radioactive material doesn’t leak, and we place them in such a way that it’s highly unlikely they will move.
+We give people specific precautions to minimize exposure to others from the implanted radioactive material.

 Should I limit contact with anyone while brachytherapy implants are inside my body?